avishek2002/RESTIntro/README.md

 chmod +x *.sh
 ```

-//finised setting up the environment
+//finised setting up the environment; start with the lab work now